AnmolS99/SARSA-RL/README.md

 ## Description

-A reinforcement learning system using the Sarsa RL Algorithm for learning to play a simple physics game.
-The AI has been trained to play a game, which we here will refer to as the *The Acrobat Game*.
+This project was part of the Artificial Intelligence Programming (IT3105) course at NTNU spring 2022.
+The aim of this project was to create a reinforcement learning system using the Sarsa RL Algorithm to learn to play a simple physics game.
+The AI has been trained to play a game, which we will refer to as the *The Acrobat Game*.
 The acrobat game is a simulated game designed to approximate an acrobat holding on to a horizontal bar using their hands.

 ### Architecture